 A fascinating foray back in time, the Lexington carriage ride is 40 minutes of Civil War history and heartbreak.
 Learn of Stonewall Jackson’s many life tragedies and the struggles and triumphs of Robert E. Lee as you journey through town behind two trusty steeds.
 (540) 463-5647

 Tour the Stonewall Jackson House and Museum

 This 90-foot-long bridge of rock is one of Virginia’s most cherished natural wonders and quite something to behold.
 The Natural Bridge contains 450,000 cubic feet of rock and is estimated to weigh approximately 36,000 tons.
 A bit of trivia: Rockbridge County is named for this formidable formation.
-The Natural Bridge area also offers a zoo, a wax museum, a drag-strip speedway, and a toy museum with a collection of 1,700 toys from past and present.
-(800) 533-1410.
+The area also offers a zoo and a drag-strip speedway.
+(540) 291-1326

 Attend an Event at the Lenfest Center